Our intuition about probability is horrible, and it can easily lead us to financial ruin.

 However, this was not our case.
 The original question was to find the probability of the eleventh toss, given the result of the previous ten.

 In statistics, we study events in the context of other events.
-This is captured by conditional probabilities, answering a simple question: "what is the probability of BB if we know that AA has occurred?".
+This is captured by conditional probabilities, answering a simple question: "what is the probability of if we know that has occurred?".
 (If you are not familiar with conditional probabilities, check out my recent post explaining it in detail!)

 In fact, none of the previous results influence the current toss.
 I could have tossed the coin thousands of times and it all could have come up heads.
 None of that matters.

 Coin tosses don't remember each other.
-So, we still have 50%50\% that the 1111-th toss comes up heads.
+So, we still have that the -th toss comes up heads.

 Despite this, people often perceive that certain past events influence the future.
 This is not the case in gambling.

-If I lose 100100 hands of Blackjack in a row, it doesn't mean that I ought to be lucky soon.
+If I lose hands of Blackjack in a row, it doesn't mean that I ought to be lucky soon.
 Hence, this phenomenon is called the gambler's fallacy.

 You can test this for yourself with Python.
 I simulated a thousand independent coin tosses and highlighted where I got ten heads in a row.